 The MMOA Committee works to represent MMOs.
 Under the clear mandate of the MMOA membership, the committee will form policy true to the stated aims and conduct day-to-day affairs.

-The MMOA Executive Committee is made up of the following experienced MMOs: Patrick Lyne (Chair), Sarah Barry (Secretary), Carolyn Barton (Treasurer), Phil Johnston, Frances Robertson, Els Vermeulen, Ruth Esteban and Ursula Pena.
+The MMOA Executive Committee is made up of the following experienced MMOs: Patrick Lyne (Chair), Frances Robertson (Vice Chair), Carolyn Barton (Treasurer), Phil Johnston, Els Vermeulen, Ruth Esteban and Ursula Pena.

-We would also like to thank everyone else who has contributed valuable assistance and advice in the development of MMOA, namely Sarah Dolman, Mark Simmonds, Zoe Crutchfield, Craig Bloomer, Chris Pierpoint, Richard Woodcock, Michael Unwin, Caroline Weir, Jacklyn Barrs, Juliet Shrimpton, Claire Lacey, Heather McRae, Alison Gill and Simon Mustoe.
+We would also like to thank everyone else who has contributed valuable assistance and advice in the development of MMOA, namely Sarah Dolman, Mark Simmonds, Zoe Crutchfield, Craig Bloomer, Chris Pierpoint, Richard Woodcock, Michael Unwin, Caroline Weir, Jacklyn Barrs, Juliet Shrimpton, Claire Lacey, Heather McRae, Alison Gill, Sarah Barry and Simon Mustoe.

 Funding the Association